praekeltfoundation/ways-of-working/docs/process.rst

 JavaScript
 ~~~~~~~~~~

 We write unobtrusive, js-hinted, JS.
+We keep all our JS in a few, minified, external JS files.
+We don’t use inline script blocks or write inline JS.
 We only include jQuery_ when really necessary, preferring vanilla JavaScript code and micro-frameworks_.

 We `Cut the Mustard`_ to serve less capable browsers just the core, lighter and faster, experience, rather than send them lots of code they will struggle to run.